 - Meanwhile, on the eastern side of the ocean, near Central and South America, cold waters are pushed up towards the surface.
 Because of this, there is a difference in temperature across the equatorial pacific, with warm water to the west and cold water to the east.

 - The warm water in the west heats the air, making the warm air rise and leading to drastic weather, including rain and thunderstorms.
 The rising warm air causes a circulation between east and west in the Pacific, with the warm, moist air rising in the west, and cool, dry air descending in the east.

-- All of these natural occurrences lead to a reinforcement of the easterly winds, and cause a self-perpetuating motion in the air in the Pacific.
+- All of these natural occurrences lead to a reinforcement of the easterly winds and cause a self-perpetuating motion in the air in the Pacific.

 This self-perpetuating motion in the air in the Pacific continues until the slow changes in the ocean around the equator lead to a series of events known as El Niño:

 - Under the proper conditions, the trade winds are weakened, causing less warm surface water to be pushed to the west, and less cold water to be pulled to the surface in the east.
-Parts of the ocean that are cold during the usual self-perpetuating cycle become warmer, cancelling out the normal difference in temperature in the equatorial Pacific between east and west.
+Parts of the ocean that are cold during the usual self-perpetuating cycle become warmer, canceling out the normal difference in temperature in the equatorial Pacific between east and west.

-- With the ocean temperature evened out, and the warmest waters being more toward the center of the ocean, the cloudy, rainy weather that typically occurs in the east now occurs in the center of the ocean.
+- With the ocean, temperature evened out, and the warmest waters being more toward the center of the ocean, the cloudy, rainy weather that typically occurs in the east now occurs in the center of the ocean.

 - Rainfall patterns over the equatorial pacific are changed due to the diminishing of the trade winds and movement of warm water.

 - This movement of the warm waters also causes a change in the wind cycles.
 The wind is now blowing out from the center of the ocean to the east and to the west.

 - All of this leads to drastic changes in temperature and weather around the world.